HOW TO START DESIGNING YOUR BUSINESS

 Make sure you actually plan to use your social media accounts.
 The biggest mistake some eager new businesses do is create their Instagram, Facebook and Twitter accounts but neglect them or have very out-dated content.

 Ahead of launching your new website, create a back log of content that you can easily post content without needing to scramble for ideas.
 That way, you’re always at the forefront of people’s newsfeeds.
-The best way to do this is to hire a to graphic designer to create social media templates for you to easily edit or to get you started with a starter social media content package.
+The best way to do this is to buy templates or hire a to graphic designer to create social media templates for you to easily edit or to get you started with a starter social media content package.

 Be sure the branding on your social media accounts are consistent with your website and overall messaging.
 For instance, choose imagery that matches the tone of your brand or stick to content that uses primarily your brand colours.
 You may be surprised how following these content guidelines can make a visual impact on your social media channels.